Salwar: Suthan

 The use of the suthan in the Punjab region also called suthana in Punjabi is a survival of the ancient svasthana.
 Svasthana referred to a lower garment which can be described as a type of trousers.
 The svasthana was in use amongst the rulers in the Mauryan times (322–185 BCE).
 Evidence of the use of svasthana amongst the ruling classes has also been observed in North India during the Kushan Empire between the 1st and 3rd centuries C.E.
 It was noted in use during the Gupta Empire between 4th and 6th centuries C.E. and during King Harsha's rule during the 7th century C.E.

 A version of the svasthana has been noted in ancient India which sticks to the calves with narrow circumferences of the lower opening.
 This is similar to the Punjabi ghuttana which is loose at the thighs and tightens at the knees and ends at the calves (with some versions ending at the knees and the lower legs being naked).
 This suggests that the use of the suthan is indigenous to the Punjab region.
 Ultimately, however, the svasthana could have been introduced to ancient India from Central Asia, but its use became popular amongst the general people in the local area during the medieval period, particularly, the 7th century C.E.
-The wearing of the suthan and kurta continued to be prevalent during the Mughal period between 1526-1748 C.E. and has been in use in unbroken succession since ancient times.
+The wearing of the suthan and kurta continued to be prevalent during the Mughal period between 1526 and 1748 C.E. and has been in use in unbroken succession since ancient times.
 The National Review (1925) notes that the suthan was in much use in the Punjab, generally in white washable cloth but on feast days of rich material such as Lahore silk.
 The svasthana was worn with the tunic called varbana which was tight fitting.